Mkcert all the things

 Install

-The application is a command line app written in go, so we can install it as a static binary.
+The application is a command line app written in go, therefore we can install it as a static binary.
 We can download it, make it executable and run it.
 Once you have it installed you will need to install the root ca onto your devices.
 There is a nice install command through the CLI to install it on the development machine you are on.

 1